128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-none      Do not perform reverse fib entry lookup to set up reverse flow strict    Perform strict uRPF check on reverse fib entry next hop to set up reverse flow
+- none: Do not perform reverse fib entry lookup to set up reverse flow
+- strict: Perform strict uRPF check on reverse fib entry next hop to set up reverse flow

 ## `configure authority router reverse-packet-session-resiliency`